Chic (adj.): a half-refurbished ground floor space in a former East German apartment block.

 “They’re not losers.
 Ulf is a highly talented and has a Masters in something or other.”

 “He is a mongoloid with a halitosis problem.”

 That was tame.
 Now comes the bickering phase.
 This always happened.
-They would begin their meetings with a civilised conversation, invariably centered about Charlotte’s exploits, her desires and plans and then she would find something to criticise, he would become defensive and they would end up fighting until both of them reached a suitable point of smashedness, that they forgot what they were arguing about in the first place.
+They would begin their meetings with civilised conversation, invariably centred about Charlotte’s exploits, her desires and plans until she could find something to criticise, then he would become defensive and they would end up fighting to the point where both of them reached a suitable point of smashedness, after which they’d forget what they were arguing about in the first place.

 “How would you know?
-You’ve only met him once.”
+You’ve only met him once,” Irving protested.